cstyan/readingList/notes/how-to-read-a-paper.md

 of terms you don't understand or questions you would want to ask the author(s).

-1. Look carefully at figures/diagrams/etc. Do graphs have axes labeled properly, are results shown with error bars so that conclusions are statsically significant TODO: what are error bars?
+1. Look carefully at figures/diagrams/etc. Do graphs have axes labeled properly, are results shown with error bars so that conclusions are statistically significant TODO: what are error bars?

 2. make not of references that you haven't read